jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 We start by understanding every individual is the unit of selection.
 Like all lifeforms, every person is trying to be as lazy as possible.
 So, everyone inside these echo chambers can act rationally when out to get a better job but all were still collectively doomed because their pursuit masked reality.

 Techvolution's new identity won't stop misconceptions, hubris, or fanciful realities.
 Human groups need hierarchies and beliefs and they will always drift around with human error.
 But these exist in engineering, mathematics, medicine too and not nearly bad enough to take down entire societies.
-Heck, String Theory went from being the forefront of mathematical and physical research in the 1990s to essentially discredited now.
-But all the while everyone knew there was a chance it would end this way, and it was okay to say it.
-Now physics is moving on to other ideas in its quest to ripping the mask off nature.
+Heck, String Theory went from the most promising direction in physics in the 1990s to openly mocked for its inability to produce a single testable prediction.
+Everyone knew it might end this way, and it was okay to say so.
+Nobody was arrested.
+Now cutting-edge funding and students drift elsewhere while its defenders are allowed to keep researching.

 That's the environment we can have to help us sort, see, and remove human error faster in identity, politics, and economics.